nimanzik/scoter/README.md

   takeoffangles_template_path: './angle/ak135.${phase_label}.DEFAULT.angle.pf'

 # -----------------------------------------------------------------------------
-# Configuration section for static station terms
+# Configuration section for station terms
 # -----------------------------------------------------------------------------

+station_terms_config: !gp.StationTermsConfig

+  # Subsection on static station terms (STATIC)
-static_config: !gp.StaticTermsConfig
+  static_config: !gp.StaticConfig

     # Number of iterations for static station terms
     niter: 1

     # List of direct phases (P and/or S) for which static terms are computed
     phase_list: ['P', 'S']

     # Minimum number of residuals required to compute static term for each
     # station and phase (P or S)
     nresiduals_min: 5

-# -----------------------------------------------------------------------------
-# Configuration section for source-specific station terms
+  # Subsection on source-specific station terms (SSST)
-# -----------------------------------------------------------------------------

-ssst_config: !gp.SourceSpecificTermsConfig
+  ssst_config: !gp.SourceSpecificConfig

     # Number of iterations for source-specific station terms
     niter: 5

     # List of direct phases (P and/or S) for which SSST values are computed
     phase_list: ['P', 'S']

     # Starting distance cutoff in [m] for SSST computation
     start_cutoff_dist: 100000.0

     # Starting maximum number of nearby events for SSST computation
     start_nlinks_max: 100

     # Ending distance cutoff in [m] for SSST computation
     end_cutoff_dist: 25000.0

     # Ending maximum number of nearby events for SSST computation
     end_nlinks_max: 20

     # Minimum number of nearby events (i.e. residuals) required to compute
     # SSST value for each source-receiver path
     nlinks_min: 5

     # Minimum number of adjusted picks (i.e. station terms) for each event
     # required to consider it in SSST iterations
     ndelays_min: 4

-# -----------------------------------------------------------------------------
-# Configuration section for weighting and re-weighting scheme
+  # Subsection on weighting and re-weighting schemes
-# -----------------------------------------------------------------------------

   weight_config: !gp.WeightConfig

     # How to weight nearby events located around a target event.
-This
+This option
-  # option is valid for SSST computation. (available choices are
+    # is valid only for SSST computation. (available choices are 'uniform',
-  # 'uniform', 'distance', 'effective_distance') (optional, default='uniform')
+    # 'distance', 'effective_distance') (optional, default='uniform')
     distance_weighting: 'uniform'

     # Whether to apply residual outliers rejection (detect large travel
     # time residuals that should not be used in station terms calculation).
     # (optional, default=true)
     apply_outlier_rejection: true

     # Cutoff threshold type for residual outliers. (available choices are
     # 'static', 'dynamic') (optional, default='dynamic')
     outlier_rejection_type: 'dynamic'

     # Cutoff threshold level for residual outliers.
 For 'static' cutoff, it
     # is the absolute threshold in [s].
 For 'dynamic' cutoff, it is a factor
     # to multiply the scaled median absolute deviation (SMAD) of the residuals.
     # (optional, default=6)
     outlier_rejection_level: 6

-# -----------------------------------------------------------------------------
-# Configuration section for location quality control
+  # Subsection on location quality control
-# -----------------------------------------------------------------------------

   locqual_config: !gp.LocationQualityConfig

     # Events with low-quality locations (i.e. do not satisfy the following
     # conditions) are not used in station terms calculation.

     # Maximum location RMS in [s].
     standard_error_max: 3.0

     # Maximum secondary azimuthal gap in [deg].
     secondary_azigap_max: 180.0

     # Maximum semi-major axis of the confidence ellipsoid in [m]
     # (corresponding to the largest location uncertainty).
-  largest_uncertainty_max: 111000.0
+    largest_uncertainty_max: 111319.5

 # -----------------------------------------------------------------------------
 # Configuration section for station network selection